-Embark on a voyage of Viking discovery to the beautiful fjords and sites of Norway on this lovely cruise itinerary.
-Sail from Southampton to the glassy waters of Lysefjord, lined by soaring mountains and rugged cliff faces.
+Embark on a voyage of Viking discovery to the beautiful fjords and sites of Norway on this stunning eight-night cruise.
+Sail from Southampton to the glassy waters of the Lysefjord, lined by soaring mountains and rugged cliff faces.
 Then, tucked away within Hardangerfjord - Norway’s second longest fjord - you’ll discover enchanting Eidfjord.
 Hardangerfjord presents views of gorgeous orchards and towering mountains, before Braemar diverts into Maurangerfjord to offer you a chance to capture the cascading Furebergfossen Waterfall, and onwards to Nærøyfjord, one of National Geographic’s top two Natural World Heritage Sites.
 After immersing yourself in the outstanding beauty and tranquillity of stunning waterways and pretty fjord villages, you’ll visit two of Norway’s most vibrant cities - Bergen and Stavanger - before heading home.

 - 8 nights cruise on Braemar

 - 23 meals: 8 breakfasts (days 2-9) 7 lunches (days 2-8) 8 dinners (days 1-8)

 - £50 per person onboard credit

 - Varied daytime activities, lectures, talks and evening entertainment

 - Titan’s VIP door-to-door travel service

 - Services of an experienced Titan tour manager